 HISTORY OF SCHOOL

-She always proclaimed the sayings of the great master” EDUCATION IS THE MANIFESTATION OF THE PERFECTION PRESENT IN MAN.”
+She always proclaimed the sayings of Swami Vivekananda: “EDUCATION IS THE MANIFESTATION OF THE PERFECTION PRESENT IN MAN.”

-With the support of now Secretary Mr. K.S.
-Narayan, mentor, guide, and colleague of Mr. Vincent of Don Bosco Liluah, the new property was purchased at 268/A G.T Road. the road was paved and the process of affiliating the school to the government of West Bengal and the council for the Indian school certificate examination started,1990 the new complex was inaugurated and the school received its Affiliation to the Council For the Indian School Examination, in 1999.
+With the assistance of Mr. K.S Narayan(Secretary of Rose Bud School, Liluah) mentor, guide, and colleague of Mr. Vincent of Don Bosco Liluah, the new property was purchased at 268/A G.T Road.
+Rose Bud school, Liluah, further accentuated itself towards success.
+The process of affiliating the school to the government of West Bengal and the council for the Indian School Certificate Examination was commenced effectively.
+In 1990, the new complex was inaugurated and the school received its affiliation to the Council For the Indian School Examination, in 1999.